 The 26km Sella Ronda circuit around the Sella Massif ski area in the Italian Dolomites ski area is incredibly scenic.
 Suitable for intermediates, the Sella Ronda ski route can be skied clockwise or anti-clockwise in a day, allowing time for espresso stops in the surrounding villages that have a blend of Austrian heritage and Italian elegance.
-Read our guide to find out all about Sella Ronda skiing and the best Sella Ronda ski resorts.
+Read our guide to find out all about the best Sella Ronda ski resorts.
 Our ski experts can help you source the perfect ski holiday.

 Well-known by ski racing fans for hosting the annual FIS World Cup’s Super G and the Men’s Downhill, the valley is also famed for its wood carvings by Ladin craftsmen.
 Selva, also called Wokenstein, was part of Austria for many years and retains its Tirolean charm.
 From the village there are two gondolas: the Ciampinoi gondola heads south for the anti-clockwise Sella Ronda ski route and the Dantercëpies gondola for the clockwise route.